Zirconia vs. Emax: A Prosthodontist’s Guide to Choosing the Right Crown Material

 The Lab’s Role in Material Success

 The best material choice means nothing if the restoration is poorly fabricated.
 However, marginal fit, contact points, occlusal anatomy, shade matching, and surface finish all determine whether a crown succeeds or fails — regardless of whether it’s zirconia, Emax, or PFM.
-That’s why Peak Dental Studio’s quality process includes 25-micron CAD/CAM milling precision, visual margin inspection under magnification, mounted-model contact verification, and a prosthodontist-level quality standard that keeps our remake rate below 1% across all materials and all 100,000+ cases we’ve completed.
+That’s why Peak Dental Studio’s quality process includes 25-micron CAD/CAM milling precision, visual margin inspection under magnification, mounted-model contact verification, and a prosthodontist-level quality standard that keeps our remake rate at 3% across all materials and all 100,000+ cases we’ve completed.

 Material selection is a clinical decision.
 However, but having a lab partner who understands the clinical reasoning behind your material choice — and who can flag potential issues before fabrication begins — is the difference between a predictable outcome and an expensive remake.